Aurora Student Council Makes Strong Impression at the European Students’ Union Conference 2024

 Aurora Welcomes New Aurora Student Council Board

 Aurora, a network of like-minded research-intensive universities, continues its mission to promote collaboration and dialogue among students across the continent.
-With a deep commitment to advancing higher education, Aurora empowers students to engage in projects that drive social impact and equip them with the skills needed to address global challenges, emphasizing sustainability, innovation, and cross-cultural understanding.
+With a deep commitment to advancing higher education, Aurora empowers students to engage in projects that drive social impact and equip them with the skills needed to address global challenges, emphasising sustainability, innovation, and cross-cultural understanding.

 As part of its efforts to strengthen student involvement, the Aurora Student Council (ASC) has introduced a fresh group of student leaders who will guide the Council’s activities for the upcoming year of 2025The new members will bring renewed energy and vision to the Council’s work by focusing on creating inclusive and diverse student-led initiatives that align with Aurora’s core values.